 As well, middle school teachers use Emerge curriculum to teach foundational skills in workplace readiness.
 Read about the inspiring work done by Mary Lynn Thurman and Trevon James at George M. Hampton Middle School in Prince William County, Virginia.

-And for schools that use learning management systems (LMS), Emerge with Rubin integrates with Canvas, Blackboard, Schoology and a host of other popular LMS programs.
+And for schools that use learning management systems (LMS), Emerge integrates with Canvas, Blackboard, Schoology and a host of other popular LMS programs.

 The integration means Emerge embeds into a school website, and students do not need a separate username and password to access and complete Emerge activities.